 I also checked out other Master programs like the one at UCL but it was double the price tag at around £16,000 which was £5,000 more than the loan which I don’t want to pay myself as I am planning on not working for a while so will need those savings.

-I would also recommend checking out the online masters at Coursera which is becoming a top respectable online institution of education especially for Tech stuffs.
+I would also recommend checking out the online masters at Coursera which is becoming a top respectable online institution of education, especially for Tech stuff.